-REQU JIREMENT DOCUMENTED IN: Mandatory The guideline/development process must meet all the following conditions: D.I The wording of recommendations is specific, unambiguous, clearly describes the action/s to be taken by users and matches the strength of the body of evidence.
-10-11 Guideline D.2 The wording of recommendations is written in plain English and is consistent throughout the guideline.
-Guideline D.3 For each evidence-based recommendation, the supporting references are listed and the grade of recommendation is indicated according to an NHMRC-approved method (NHMRC grades for recommendations 10 or GRADE 11).
-Guideline D.4 Recommendations formulated in the absence of quality evidence (where a systematic review of the evidence was conducted as part of the search strategy) are clearly labelled as such.
-The preferred term for this type of recommendation is a consensus-based recommendation.
+REQ JIREMENT DOCUMENTED IN: latory uideline/development process must meet all the following conditions: D.1 The wording of recommendations is specific, unambiguous, clearly describes the action/s to be taken by users and matches the strength of the body of evidence.
+9 Guideline D.2 The wording of recommendations is written in plain English and is consistent throughout the guideline.
+Guideline D.3 For each evidence-based recommendation, the supporting references are listed and the grade of recommendation is indicated in accordance with NHMRC-approved method (GRADE 8).
+Guideline D.4 Recommendations formulated in the absence of quality evidence (where a systematic review of the evidence was conducted as part of the search strategy) are clearly labelled.
+The preferred term for this type of recommendation is a consensus-based recommendation .
 Guideline D.5 Any further recommendations included in the guideline, where the subject matter is outside of the scope of search strategy, are clearly labelled as such.
-The preferred term for this type of recommendation is a practice point.
+The preferred term for this type of recommendation is a practice point .
 Guideline D.6 The method used to arrive at consensus-based recommendations or practice points (Requirements D.4 and D.5) (e.g. voting or formal methods, such as Delphi) is documented.
-Must be in Administrative report but can also be in Guideline D.7 Areas of major debate about the evidence and the recommendations are identified and the various significant viewpoints are outlined in the guideline text (even if the guideline development working group members eventually reached a decision).
+Must be in Administrative report.
+Can also be in Guideline D. 7 Areas of major debate about the evidence and the recommendations are identified and the various significant viewpoints are outlined in the guideline text (even if the guideline development working group members eventually reached a decision).
 Guideline D.8 The strengths and limitations of the body of evidence reviewed are described in the guideline text and areas of uncertainty are acknowledged.
-Guideline D.9 The guideline acknowledges current national guidelines approved by NHMRC or endorsed by major authorities, and any deviations from these are explicitly noted in the guideline text and the rationale provided.
-Guideline D.10 Where a guideline makes any recommendation/s specifying intervention/s that are not available or restricted in Australia, the text clearly indicates this, and the developer has consulted the relevant authority/ies (see Requirements F.3).
-Guideline D.II Where evidence is identified showing that Aboriginal and Torres Strait Islander peoples or other population groups have specific treatment or prevention outcomes, this evidence is clearly identified and considered in the formulation of the recommendations.
+Guideline D.9 The guideline acknowledges current national guideline recommendations approved by NHMRC or endorsed by major authorities, and any deviations from these are explicitly noted in the guideline text and the rationale provided.
+Guideline D.10 Where a guideline makes any recommendation/s specifying intervention/s that are not available or restricted in Australia ^{v,} the text clearly indicates this, and the developer has consulted the relevant authority/ies (see Requirement F.3).
+Guideline D.11 Where evidence is identified showing that Aboriginal and Torres Strait Islander peoples or other population groups have specific prevention or treatment outcomes, this evidence is clearly identified and considered in the formulation of the recommendations.
 Guideline D.12 The harms (risks or side effects) and benefits of each recommended intervention and its alternatives are described in the guideline text and the rationale for the recommendation is explained.
 Guideline D.13 Any safety, legal or potential misuse issues related to the clinical recommendations are identified and described in the guideline text.
 Guideline D.14 The potential impact of each recommendation on clinical practice or outcomes is described in the text.
-Guideline v Such as the use of medicines that are not registered by the Therapeutic Goods Administration or outside registered indications, the use of medicines that are not listed for reimbursement by the Pharmaceutical Benefits Scheme, or services for which patients and practitioners are not reimbursed through the Medicare Benefits Schedule.
+Guideline v.
+Such as the use of medicines that are not registered by the Therapeutic Goods Administration or outside registered indications, the use of medicines that are not listed for reimbursement by the Pharmaceutical Benefits Scheme, or services for which patients and practitioners are not reimbursed through the Medicare Benefits Schedule.